raLaaaa/goblog-example/README.md

 # Go-Blog

 A simple Go-Blog project realized with [Revel](https://github.com/revel/revel).
-It uses [bbolt](https://github.com/etcd-io/bbolt) as persistence and [storm](https://github.com/asdine/storm) as ORM for the database.
+It uses [bbolt](https://github.com/etcd-io/bbolt) as persistence and [storm](https://github.com/asdine/storm) as ORM for `storm`.

-This example aims at providing a simple application core example for beginners with Go and Revel.
+This example aims at providing a simple application core for beginners with Go and Revel.
 You could think of it as a brief tutorial.
-There are a lot of things you could do better, smarter and more elegant how ever the application tries to give a brief overview with a small codebase about certain ways on how to implement a login, persistence, input-validation, serversiderendering and a simple API with stated frameworks / libraries.
+There are a lot of things you could do better, smarter and more elegant how ever the application tries to give a brief overview with a small codebase about certain ways on how to implement a login, persistence, input-validation, serversiderendering and a simple API with the above mentioned frameworks / libraries.

 It is based on the Revel [booking](https://github.com/revel/examples/tree/master/booking) example and tries to simplify that a little bit.
 **The explanation below might contain errors or wrong information.
 I'm still a beginner with Revel and Go.**

-Note that the HTML is kept very basic since this project aims not at getting used productive in anyway.
+Note that the HTML and CSS is kept very basic since this project aims not at getting used productive in anyway.

 ## How to start